Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 ## forexCandles

-> ForexCandles forexCandles(symbol, resolution, opts)
+> ForexCandles forexCandles(symbol, resolution, from, to, opts)

 Forex Candles